 Writing is a fantastic therapeutic tool.
-In fact, the 12-steps specify that resentments and such must be written because thoughts swimming in our heads can spin out of control.
+In fact, the 12-steps specify that resentments must be written down because thoughts swimming in our heads can spin out of control.
 Putting thoughts on paper gives your mind a rest and allows you to let go of whatever it is that is bothering you.
-Instead of having to constantly keep the thought present so it is not forgotten, simply jot it down.
+Instead of constantly keeping the thought present, it is not forgotten.
+Jot it down.

 The past is gone.
 It’s that simple.
 You can learn from the past, but you cannot change it.
 The good news is that the present and future are unwritten stories that you control.
 You can do anything you want if you work for it.
 Who will you be in 5 years?
 Challenge yourself to see the innumerable possibilities.

-3. Have compassion and love for past self.
+3. Have compassion and love for your past self.